Termack/termack.github.io/thm_writeups/wwbuddy.md

 |_Requested resource was http://192.168.0.111/login/
 ```

-Port 22 and port 80 are open, lets take a look at the http server in port 80.
+Port 22 and port 80 are open, let's take a look at the http server in port 80.

 When we enter the site we can see a login page, and there's also an option to register a new account.
 What happens if we create an account and login?